-Unfortunately, equivalent answers are not always identical strings; as is the case for the question "Where is Perth?" to which our system returned within the a list of ranked answers: Australia and Western Australia.
-Clearly Australia and Western Australia are equivalent answers to the question, so only one of them need be returned.
+Furthermore it may be possible to prune candidate answers that are substrings of longer candidate answers, when the question is suitably vague; as is the case in the question "Where is Perth?" to which our system returns a list of ranked answers containing: Australia and Western Australia.
+Clearly Australia and Western Australia are both acceptable answers to the question, so only one of them need be returned.

-The approach taken to deal with these answer strings, which is similar to that used in [1], is to test if two proposed answers A and B are the same by checking that the stem of every non-stopword in A matches a stem of a non-stopword in B, or vice versa.
+The approach taken to deal with these answer strings, similar to that used in [1], is to test if two proposed answers A and B are the similar by checking that the stem of every non-stopword in A matches a stem of a non-stopword in B, or vice versa.
 Using this test, if two answers match, then both are removed and a new answer is created from the highest of the two scores and the longest answer string.
 The effect of this method on our example question was that now only Western Australia is listed as a possible answer.

-Clearly the same approach to the question "In which country is Perth?" would not be as effective as Western Australia is not an exact country name, this method is still better than simple string matching approaches although there is still scope for improvement.
+Applying the same approach to the question "In which country is Perth?" would not be as effective, since Western Australia is not an exact country name so while this method is better than simple string matching approaches, there is still scope for improvement.